spgriffs/energryAwarnessTest/process.md

   This visualization is a single bar, the length of which represents the total power used for the selected time frame selected with the calendar view or the stacked area graph.
 Each selected appliance is represented with a separate color and has a length based on the percentage of the total power used.

 ### Small Multiples ###
   This visualization is made up of multiple line charts, one for each appliance selected.
-Each is a line chart which shows the total usage for that appliance over the selected timeframe, days if selection greater than a week, hours if a day and minuets if an hour.
+Each is a line chart which shows the total usage for that appliance over the selected time frame, days if selection greater than a week, hours if a day and minuets if an hour.

 ### Must Have Features ###
 * The user will be able to select which appliances they are interested in, this should update all visualizations accordingly.